Legal issue delays team figure skating medal ceremony at Winter Olympics

 The team figure skating competition, contested over several days, consists of disciplines including women’s and men’s events, pair skating and ice dance.

-Russia’s 15-year-old star, Kamila Valieva, became the first woman to land a quad in the Olympics, helping her team to cap a dominant run to the gold medal in Beijing.
+Valieva, Russia’s 15-year-old star, became the first woman to land a quad in the Olympics, helping her team to cap a dominant run to the gold medal in Beijing.

 Kremlin spokesman Dmitry Peskov said people should wait for clarifications either from Russian sports officials or the IOC on what was behind the delay.